-In this diverse model population, we correlate internal behaviors with systematic rules, finding: \begin{itemize}[topsep=0pt, parsep=0pt, itemsep=2pt, partopsep=0pt] \item \textbf{Independently trained models cluster around systematic generalization rules.} We identify clusters of models which implement \matched{} and \balanced{} by visualizing their OOD judgements (Section~\ref{sec:generalization-behavior}).
-Some unregularized training runs learn a simplistic heuristic instead of a valid rule, but only apply this heuristic OOD (Section~\ref{sec:rule-identification}).
-Further investigation provides evidence that models often pass through transient heuristic phases early in training, suggesting that vestigial circuits can still affect OOD judgments.
-In addition to weight decay, model depth and random variation influence rule learning (Section~\ref{sec:twinstudiesfactors}). \item \textbf{OOD generalization rules are intuitively predicted by internal representations of ID data.} We identify heads that encode hierarchical structure in their attention activations (Section~\ref{sec:head-types}).
-We show that models with these heads will usually apply \balanced{} on unseen OOD data (Section~\ref{sec:predicting-ood}). \item \textbf{Internal structures predict generalization rules even when the rule's implementation doesn't rely on them.} We differentiate circuits that are \emph{causally} necessary in implementing a rule from those that \textit{correlate} with the rule across a model population.
-Although \balanced{} is associated with multiple types of hierarchical attention heads, ablation tests show that some types suppress, rather than support, the \balanced{} rule (Section~\ref{sec:ablation}).
-Furthermore, the effect of ablation is only weakly correlated between ID and OOD data conditions, calling into question the robustness of findings in causal interpretability (Section~\ref{sec:datadependent}).
-Drawing on the realism debate in philosophy of science, we advocate for instrumentalist alternatives to mechanistic intervention in validating model understanding (Section~\ref{sec:philosophy}). \end{itemize}
+Overall, motivated by epistemic concerns and actionable interpretability objectives, we train a population of 270 models to classify Dyck-1 parentheses strings (Sec.~\ref{sec:experiments}), with an additional autoregressive English question-formation setting (Appendix \ref{apx:qf}).
+We find (Figure \ref{fig:placeholder}): \begin{itemize}[leftmargin=*, topsep=0pt, parsep=0pt, itemsep=2pt, partopsep=0pt] \item \textbf{Independently trained models cluster around systematic generalization rules.} We visualize model OOD judgements, finding clusters that implement linear and hierarchical strategies to varying degrees (Sec.~\ref{sec:generalization-behavior}).
+In the Dyck-1 setting, some unregularized training runs learn a heuristic instead of a valid rule, but only apply this heuristic OOD (Sec.~\ref{sec:rule-identification}).
+Models can pass through transient heuristic phases in training, suggesting that vestigial circuits still affect OOD judgments.
+In addition to weight decay, model depth and seed influence rule learning (Sec.~\ref{sec:twinstudiesfactors}). \item \textbf{OOD generalization rules are intuitively predicted by internal representations of ID data.} We identify heads that encode hierarchical structure in their attention activations (Sec.~\ref{sec:head-types}).
+In the Dyck-1 setting, we show that models with these heads usually apply \balanced{} on unseen OOD data (Sec.~\ref{sec:predicting-ood}).
+In the second, autoregressive question-formation setting, we also find a hierarchical internal attention pattern that correspondingly predicts hierarchical OOD generalization (Sec.~\ref{sec:qf-main}). \item \textbf{Internal structures predict generalization rules even when the rule's implementation doesn't rely on them.} We differentiate circuits \emph{causally} necessary in implementing a rule from those \textit{correlated} with the rule across a model population.
+In our autoregressive setting (Appendix \ref{apx:qf}), ablation tests confirm that the signature structures which correlate with the rule also implement it.
+In our Dyck-1 setting, however, we find that our interpretation's predictive power is decoupled from its causal faithfulness. \balanced{} is associated with multiple types of hierarchical attention heads, but some types suppress---rather than support---the \balanced{} rule (Sec.~\ref{sec:ablation}).
+Furthermore, the effect of ablation is only weakly correlated between ID and OOD data conditions, calling into question the robustness of causal interpretability findings (Sec.~\ref{sec:datadependent}). \end{itemize}